gdeotale/E4P2/Assignment5/Readme.md

 tracking.

 ## Architecture
-To discuss simplicity of architecture 3 arctitectures are discussed
+To discuss simplicity of architecture 3 arctitectures are discussed.
+It seems that obtaining high resolution feature, maps is crucial, but no matter how.

 1. HourGlass
+It features in a multi-stage architecture with repeated bottom-up, top-down processing and skip layer feature concatenation.
 ![](https://github.com/gdeotale/E4P2/blob/master/Assignment5/ReadmeImages/hourglass.png)

 2. Cascaded Pyramid Network (CPN)
+It also involves skip layer feature concatenation and an online hard keypoint mining step.
 ![](https://github.com/gdeotale/E4P2/blob/master/Assignment5/ReadmeImages/cpn.png)
+Both works above use upsampling to increase the feature map resolution and put convolutional parameters in other blocks.

 3. Our Network
+This method combines the upsampling and convolutional parameters into deconvolutional layers in a much simpler way, without using skip layer connections.
 ![](https://github.com/gdeotale/E4P2/blob/master/Assignment5/ReadmeImages/our.png)